 MicroStrategy Inc Executive Chairman Michael Saylor Sells 5,000 Shares

 MicroStrategy Inc is a provider of enterprise analytics and mobility software.
 The company develops software to analyze internal and external data in order to make business decisions and to develop mobile apps.
-Its core product, MicroStrategy 10, allows organizations to analyze vast amounts of data and distribute actionable business insight throughout an enterprise.
-The company's analytics platform is delivered via software, cloud-based services, or a hybrid of both.
+Its core product is MicroStrategy 10, which provides a platform for analytics, mobile software, and security applications.

-The insider transaction history for MicroStrategy Inc shows a lack of insider purchases over the past year, with 0 buys recorded.
-In contrast, there have been 17 insider sells in the same period, indicating a trend of insider sales.
+Over the past year, the insider has sold a total of 15,000 shares and has not made any purchases.
+The company's insider transaction history indicates a total of 18 insider sells and no insider buys over the past year.

-On the valuation front, MicroStrategy Inc's shares were priced at $640.6 on the day of the insider's recent sale, resulting in a market cap of $10.008 billion.
-The price-earnings ratio stands at 463.57, substantially above both the industry median of 26.83 and the company's historical median price-earnings ratio.
+On the day of the sale, shares of MicroStrategy Inc were trading at $614.24, resulting in a market cap of $8.579 billion.
+The price-earnings ratio of the company stands at 415.64, which is significantly above the industry median of 26.85 and also above the company's historical median price-earnings ratio.

-The stock's price-to-GF-Value ratio is 2.2, with a current share price of $640.6 and a GF Value of $290.54, indicating that MicroStrategy Inc is significantly overvalued according to GuruFocus's valuation model.
+The stock's price-to-GF-Value ratio is 2.11, with a GF Value of $290.61, indicating that MicroStrategy Inc is considered Significantly Overvalued according to GuruFocus' valuation.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.